MKN-Sai-Varun/EchoTrace/README.md

+# 📘 EchoTrace
+### Event-Based Personal Timeline Reconstruction System

+---

+## 🧩 Introduction

+EchoTrace is a **day-to-day personal timeline system** that helps users understand **how their day actually unfolded**, rather than how it was planned.
+Instead of managing tasks or goals, EchoTrace focuses on **logging small, timestamped micro-events** and reconstructing them into a meaningful daily timeline.

+Modern productivity tools emphasize planning, reminders, and habits.
+However, people often lose track of **context switches**, **idle gaps**, and **small distractions** that accumulate throughout the day.
+EchoTrace addresses this gap by acting as a lightweight **event stream for personal activity**, enabling reflection, awareness, and future insight.

+The system is intentionally designed to start **simple and synchronous**, while remaining **architecturally ready** for background processing, analytics, and rich frontend upgrades in later phases.

+---

+## 🎯 Problem Statement

+People frequently struggle to answer questions like:
+- *Where did my time actually go today?*
+- *Why did I feel busy but not productive?*
+- *How often do I switch contexts during the day?*

+Most tools focus on **what should be done**, not **what actually happened**.
+EchoTrace fills this gap by capturing reality through micro-events and reconstructing daily timelines that highlight gaps, switches, and patterns.

+---

+## 💡 Solution Overview

+EchoTrace allows users to:
+- Log short, frictionless micro-events throughout the day
+- Automatically timestamp and store events
+- View a reconstructed daily timeline
+- Identify inactivity gaps and frequent context switches

+Rather than enforcing structure, EchoTrace passively records activity and derives insight later.

+---

+## 🏗️ High-Level Architecture (Phase-0)

+# 📘 EchoTrace
+### Event-Based Personal Timeline Reconstruction System

+---

+## 🧩 Introduction

+EchoTrace is a **day-to-day personal timeline system** that helps users understand **how their day actually unfolded**, rather than how it was planned.
+Instead of managing tasks or goals, EchoTrace focuses on **logging small, timestamped micro-events** and reconstructing them into a meaningful daily timeline.

+Modern productivity tools emphasize planning, reminders, and habits.
+However, people often lose track of **context switches**, **idle gaps**, and **small distractions** that accumulate throughout the day.
+EchoTrace addresses this gap by acting as a lightweight **event stream for personal activity**, enabling reflection, awareness, and future insight.

+The system is intentionally designed to start **simple and synchronous**, while remaining **architecturally ready** for background processing, analytics, and rich frontend upgrades in later phases.

+---

+## 🎯 Problem Statement

+People frequently struggle to answer questions like:
+- *Where did my time actually go today?*
+- *Why did I feel busy but not productive?*
+- *How often do I switch contexts during the day?*

+Most tools focus on **what should be done**, not **what actually happened**.
+EchoTrace fills this gap by capturing reality through micro-events and reconstructing daily timelines that highlight gaps, switches, and patterns.

+---

+## 💡 Solution Overview

+EchoTrace allows users to:
+- Log short, frictionless micro-events throughout the day
+- Automatically timestamp and store events
+- View a reconstructed daily timeline
+- Identify inactivity gaps and frequent context switches

+Rather than enforcing structure, EchoTrace passively records activity and derives insight later.

+---

+## 🏗️ High-Level Architecture (Phase-0)

+Browser (HTML + JavaScript)
+↓
+Node.js REST API
+↓
+MongoDB

 The system follows a **clean separation of concerns**, allowing future enhancements (background jobs, analytics, React UI) without refactoring core logic.